adgt/pyQuirk/README.md

 ## Getting Started
 ### Installation

-Installation currently requires a development installation (PyPI packages coming soon).
 Tested with JupyterLab 2, so may not work in JupyterLab 3 just yet.

+To install use pip:

+    $ pip install pyQuirk

+If you are using JupyterLab <=2:

+    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager pyQuirk

 For a development installation (requires npm),